How ‘low-vision friendly’ are our public spaces?

 A black stripe or tile is NOT helpful as it looks like a gap and so is confusing in identifying the edge.

-I personally like the silver strips on the edge as it reflects the light both on the way up the stairs and also on the way down.
+I personally like the silver convex strips on the edge as it catches the light both on the way up the stairs and also on the way down, making it look like a white stripe.

 Our local shopping centre has very tasteful and visible signs on the door.

 There are glass doors leading into our local gym.
 They are very smart and give an open feel to the place, but the fact that the panels next to the doors are also glass, leaves me guessing where to enter.
 In the beginning they had a large black mat in front of the doors which was as wide as the doors.
+I automatically aim for the middle of the mat, presuming that the doors opened from the middle outwards.
 Now I just smile and walk in the direction of the door and rely on my white cane to get me through ….. or I follow another person …… presuming they can see.

 A plus for the gym, in my opinion, is that the length of the indoor pool is exactly the length of the nearby windows.
 The end of the pool can be easily judged by the contrasting light, or dark, of the sky.
 I think this may be confusing for other members who see me arrive with a white cane and then I ask which lane is free and then I tumble-turn at the end of the pool as if I can see it clearly.